microsoft/call-center-ai/README.md

 ### Remote (on Azure)

+A pre-built container image is available on GitHub Actions, it will be used to deploy the solution on Azure:

+- Latest version from a branch: `ghcr.io/clemlesne/call-center-ai:main`
+- Specific tag: `ghcr.io/clemlesne/call-center-ai:0.1.0` (recommended)

 #### 1. Create the light config file

 Local config file is named `config.yaml`.
 It will be used by install scripts (incl.
 Makefile and Bicep) to configure the Azure resources.